A brief history of the multiverse: Multiverse, string theory landscape, and the cosmological constant problem

 In order to explain it, let us take a step back to the time when the inflationary theory was invented.
 Its main goal was to address many problems which at that time could seem rather metaphysical: Why is our universe so big?
 Why is it so uniform?
 Why is it isotropic, why it does not rotate like our galaxy?
 Why parallel lines do not intersect?
 It took some time before we got used to the idea that the large size, flatness, isotropy and uniformity of the universe should not be dismissed as trivial facts of life.
 Instead of that, they should be considered as {\it experimental data} requiring an explanation, which was provided with the invention of inflation.

 Similarly, the anomalously small value of the cosmological constant, the extreme smallness of the electron mass, the near coincidence between the proton and neutron masses, as well as the fact that we live in a 4-dimensional space, are {\it experimental data}, and the only presently available plausible explanation of these and many other surprising experimental results has been found within the general framework of the theory of the multiverse.
-And, talking about coincidences, even though possible roles of inflation and string theory in this construction have been conjectured almost 30 years ago, the way how different parts of the puzzle started falling into proper places within the context of the string theory landscape was nothing short of miraculous.
+And, talking about coincidences, even though possible roles of inflation and string theory in this construction have been conjectured 30 years ago \cite{Linde:1986fd}, the way how different parts of the puzzle started falling into proper places within the context of the string theory landscape was nothing short of miraculous.

-That was one of the main reasons why I decided to collect and discuss different pieces of hard to find old papers containing some early and often rather naive formulations of the future theory.
+That was one of the main reasons why I decided to describe the history of the development of the theory of inflationary multiverse and discuss different pieces of hard to find old papers containing some early and often rather naive formulations of the future theory.
 Hopefully by looking at it one may either find a possibility to deviate from our original path, or understand why many of us take the admittedly incomplete progress towards the theory of the inflationary multiverse so seriously.

 This work was supported by the SITP, by the NSF Grant PHY-1316699 and by the Templeton foundation grant `Inflation, the Multiverse, and Holography.'